Executing Total Rewards (HR226)

 Attracting, engaging and retaining employees is a critical focus for every organization.
 Understanding the crucial components of compensation and benefits and ways in which they impact employees is an important consideration to effectively communicate and offset issues and concerns.
 Recognizing the link between Total Rewards and other HR practices such as performance and talent management prepares the HR practitioner to consider how to optimize organizational and individual success through rewards and incentives.
-This two-day workshop will provide you with the knowledge and skills to:

 - Identify the trade-offs in developing a Total Rewards strategy